marcusoftnet/marcusoftnet.github.io/_posts/2021-08-26-making-boring-fun---bash-and-code-to-the-rescue.md

   - `res` is the result variable, and is also initialized as the second parameter to `.reduce` to an empty object `{}`
   - `value` is the current value that we are looping through.
 One value out of the `dependencyLicenses` array, in other words
 - After making a `key` I check if this key exists before.
-  - If not I initialize a new object with the `license` name and a `quantity set to `0`
+  - If not I initialize a new object with the `license` name and a `quantity set to 0`
   - I also add it to a `licenseCounts` array so that I can loop over all counts later.
 - Once I know that the `res[key]` is properly initialized I can safely increment the `quantity` with 1 for each value
 - Finally, and the part that I always forget, I return the `res` object so that it can be accumulated to the loop.

 Nice!
-Doing the same for the dependecies counting turns out to be _very_ similar:
+Doing the same for the dependencies counting turns out to be _very_ similar:

 ```javascript
 const dependencyCounts = [];